 The photos are of some softly spun spiral plied yarn that bloomed by 40%, the cardboard bobbins show fine tightly spun 3 ply that bloomed by 7.5%

-Hand spun yarn blooms, becomes thicker and shorter, when it is finished (washed, thwacked, steamed etc).
+So what is blooming?
+When you have spun your hand spun yarn, it needs finishing (washing, thwacking or steaming ).
+The fibre fluff up and the yarn becomes thicker and shorter.
 This effect is rarely mentioned in books though Ann Field takes it into account to some extent when describing spinning to the crimp “Spinning wool : beyond the basics”.
 2010

 I am really interested in seeing if we can predict blooming so reduce the trial and error in spinning.
 I am looking for people to help to understand more.